 While Irbid Jordan is certainly no longer the region’s most significant trading center, it still plays an important role in regional trade.
 In fact, it is considered a “major” transportation hub for the movement of goods between Amman and Mafraq to the east and Syria in the north.
 Apart from its role as a transportation hub, Irbid is also a popular starting point for tourists who intend exploring and visiting attractions in the northern Jordan Valley

 As has already been mentioned, Irbid has a large student population.
 On average, there are around 70,000 registered students in the area at any given time, and of these, roughly 10,000 are foreign students.
 In truth, the presence of so many institutions offering higher education has clearly had an influence on how the city has been shaped.

 If you would like to visit Irbid Jordan, or any other part of Jordan for that matter, you can visit Egypt and Jordan Tours.
-We offer a range of expertly designed package tours based on more than 50 years worth of experience, and if you don’t see a package you like, simply let us know what your needs are, and we’ll tailor a tour just for you.
+We offer a range of expertly designed package tours based on several decades worth of experience, and if you don’t see a package you like, simply let us know what your needs are, and we’ll tailor a tour just for you.